Toward solving the cosmological constant problem by embedding: Discussion and conclusion

 Our method is generic in the sense that for any standard field Lagrangian there are infinitely many choices for the Lagrangian of the full system.
 Since we have a large class of models without a cosmological constant problem, it is not unrealistic to hope that some members of the class may arise naturally in a more fundamental context, like string or M-theory.
 Since the way the exotic fields enter can vary greatly, our results provide a large parameter space of new models to explore.

 Let us consider two simple explicit examples for the new Lagrangian.
 In the first example,

 and in the second example,

 where $M$ is a quantity with the dimension of mass and $V'(\phi')\ge 0$.
+Note that in neither example do we have symmetry or renormalizability to restrict the form of the extended Lagrangian.
+While these examples do solve the cosmological constant problem, for their forms to arise in a natural way we need them to be embeddable in an overarching theory (e.g., string theory) to make that specification.
+Hence our results should be considered as technical progress toward a solution of the cosmological constant problem until an all-encompassing theory can be found where our examples can reside.

 The solution $\phi'_*=\text{const}$, $X'_*=0$, $X''_*=M^4$ in the first example and $\phi'_*=\text{const}$, $X'_*=0$, $X''_*=M^2 V'(\phi'_*)^{1/2}$ in the second example solve the Euler-Lagrange equations for the new Lagrangian.
 In both examples we see there is no cosmological constant problem as the value of the energy-momentum tensor vanishes at the extremum.
 In the limit $(\phi'',X'')\to (0,0)$, we recover ${\cal L}'$ of equation \eqref{phi4} from ${\cal L}$.
 (We note that in order for the Lagrangian in the second example to agree with the approach in Section \ref{section-examples}, we need to assume that the polynomial $V'(\phi')$ is the square of a second order polynomial of $\phi'$.)

 If ${\cal L'}$ is renormalizable and contains only operators of dimension not exceeding $4$, then the solutions of the cosmological constant problem we have found in the form of ${\cal L}$ are all non-renormalizable with operators of at least dimension $8$.
 If $V'$ has dimension $4$, then ${\cal L}$ has dimension $12$ in the first example and $8$ in the second example.
 We assume $M$ is a high scale, say $M_{\text{GUT}}$ or $M_{\text{Planck}}$, and that the potential in ${\cal L'}$ contains a lower scale $m$, say the electroweak scale in the form of a mass term in $V'(\phi')= C -m^2\phi^{\prime 2} +\lambda \phi^{\prime 4}$, where $\lambda \lesssim O(1)$.
 At temperatures below, say $1$ TeV, the $\phi'$ potential becomes